adityanavya7/SentimentAnalysis/README.md

 ## Commands to run the Application <br />

 ### [Git](https://git-scm.com/downloads) <br />

 If you already have Git installed, you can get the latest development version via Git itself: *git clone https://github.com/git/git* <br />

 ### [Python 3 or above](https://www.python.org/downloads/) <br />

 If you already have Python installed, you can check the version on command prompt by the command*$ python --version* <br />

 ### PIP <br />

 *python get-pip.py* <br />

+One can easily verify if the pip has been installed correctly by performing a version check on the same.
+Just go to the command line and execute the following command: <br />
+*pip -V*

 ### For Flask <br />